José Andrés wants more chefs in Congress

 (CNN)For chef and restauranteur José Andrés, food is political -- or at least it should be.

 "Food has to become a more important topic from now on," Andrés told David Axelrod on "The Axe Files," a podcast from the University of Chicago Institute of Politics and CNN.
-"When a congressman or senator is trying to run for (office), we need start asking, 'what is your food plan for America?'"
+"When a congressman or senator is trying to run for (office), we need to start asking, 'what is your food plan for America?'"

 "Food can be solving hunger issues, food can be solving health issues, food can be creating huge wealth," he continued.
 "Food should be a more important topic even on the presidential (elections) as well."